Duyuyuy/Airbnb_Analysis_Project/README.md

 ## Result

-The project has already fulfill the task above.
+The project has already fulfill the task above:
-- A clear picture of Airbnb has been illustrate and some significant insight has been found.
+- A clear picture of Airbnb has been illustrate along with significant insight.
 - The model developed to forecast the appropriate pricing for new Airbnbs based on their condition
 - Association rules also applied to determine the ideal combination of amenities.